wsirhc/hydrawise-enhanced/README.md

 # hydrawise-enhanced
-Enhanced Home Assistant Features for Hunter hydrawise
+Enhanced Home Assistant Features for Hunter hydrawise like:
+* Setting the Master Valve